 The IRS has issued Model Amendments for SIMPLE 401(k) plans.
 These Model Amendments permit a 401(k) plan to become a SIMPLE 401(k) plan (if the other requirements are met).

-- Plan is not subject to the discrimination rules that everyday 401(k) plans are.
+- Plan is not subject to the non-discrimination rules that apply to everyday 401(k) plans.

 - Employees are fully vested in all contributions.